-Accordingly, the Commission recommended that the State establish a summary procedure through which North Carolina citizens and business entities and their subsidiaries, and businesses which are headquartered in the State efficiently resolvesignificant commercial civil disputes.
-The Commission recommended that the availability of such a summary procedure be limited to civil actions in superior court where 1) at least \$500,000 is in controversy, 2) at least one party is a North Carolina citizen or corporation, and 3) all parties consent to the summary proceeding.
+Accordingly, the Commission recommended that the State establish a summary procedure through which North Carolina citizens and business entities and their subsidiaries, and businesses which are headquartered in the State efficiently resolve significant more can The Commission commercial civil disputes. recommended that the availability of such a summary procedure be limited to civil actions in superior court where 1) at least \$500,000 is in controversy, 2) at least one party is a North Carolina citizen or corporation, and 3) all parties consent to the summary proceeding.
 As part of that agreement, the parties to the summary proceeding must agree to waive punitive damages and a jury trial.